 Suite 1 - The Thomas family.
 Parents Gudjon (jeweler) and Caroline (music teacher), along with their children Jonina (teacher) and Solveig (student).
 Suite 2 - Charles Reid, a CPR engineer.
 Suite 4 - Frank Holt, shipper, and Patrick Garrity, teamster, both at Security Storage Ltd. on Ellice Avenue.
 Suite 6 - Albert Johnson, a clerk at W H Stone Ltd, grocers.
 Suite 7 - Harrison "Had" Phillips, agent for Wood Vallance hardware company and he block's caretaker.

-His final robbery took place on December 3, 1913 when he entered the Bank of Montreal in his home town of Plum Coulee.
-He took $4,200 cash and, as he fled, turned and shot dead bank manager Henry Arnold.
+Krafchenko's final robbery took place on December 3, 1913.
+He entered the Bank of Montreal in his home town of Plum Coulee and got $4,200 in cash, (about $100,000 in today's money).
+As he was felling, he turned and fired his gun at bank manager Henry Arnold.
+The shot killed him.

 A manhunt ensued and Krafchenko was captured in an apartment on College Avenue in Winnipeg.

 The rope he used to shimmy down the side of the building broke, sending him 30 feet to the pavement below.
-With an injured back, badly sprained ankle and assorted cuts and bruises, he hobbled down William Avenue.
-Krafchenko later told police that a friendly motorist noticed him and offered a ride to his destination - 686 Toronto Street, then known as the Burris Block.
+With an injured back, badly sprained ankle, and assorted cuts and bruises, he hobbled down William Avenue.
+Krafchenko later told police that a friendly motorist noticed him and offered a ride to his destination: 686 Toronto Street.

-Holt had known Westlake, who was now working in rural Manitoba, for a number of years.
-In December he got a letter from the man saying he was coming into the city over Christmas and asked if he could stay over.
-Holt agreed but did not know that Westlake, who once worked for Krafchenko's lawyer, was coming to help get Krafchenko out of town.
+A man name Westlake, whom Holt had known for a number of years, wrote to say he was coming to the city and asked if he could stay for a while.
+Holt agreed.
+He did not know that Westlake had once worked for Krafchenko's lawyer and was coming to help get Krafchenko out of town.

-The next morning Holt and Garrity went to work as usual but made arrangements stay over at a suite on Beverley Street.
-They went back to Toronto Street periodically to pick up clothes but did not sleep there.
+The next morning, Holt and Garrity went to work as usual but made arrangements stay over at a suite on Beverley Street.
+They went back to Toronto Street periodically to pick up clothes but did not sleep there while Krafchenko recovered.

-Security Storage Building, ca. 1911After three days Krafchenko's injuries were not getting any better and Westlake was panicking.
-He asked Holt to find him a place to hide Krafchenko at the Security Storage building and on the night of January 14th he was smuggled into the building through the coal chute.
+Krafchenko's injuries were not getting any better after the third day and and Westlake began to panic.
+He asked Holt to help find him a place to hide Krafchenko at the Security Storage building.
+On the night of January 14th he was smuggled into the building through the coal chute.

-A Winnipeg Tribune reporter who claims to have been in the building at the time of the arrest said that Chief MacPherson led a group of officers to the door of suite 4.
-Thy entered to find Krafchenko, gaunt, unshaven and bandaged, sitting on the couch smoking a cigarette.
+A Winnipeg Tribune reporter who claimed to have been in the building at the time of the arrest said that Chief MacPherson led a group of officers to the door of suite 4.
+They entered to find Krafchenko, gaunt, unshaven and bandaged, sitting on the couch smoking a cigarette.